Circular Space Economy Seminar on February 13

 Office of Space Commerce Logo | NIST Logo.
 Circular Space Economy Seminar | February 13, 2025, 9:30 - 12:30 ET | Department of Commerce with virtual option | Image of earth with green arrows around it

-On February 13, the Office of Space Commerce and the National Institute of Standards and Technology (NIST) will co-host a public seminar on building a circular space economy.
+On February 13, the Office of Space Commerce and the National Institute of Standards and Technology (NIST) co-hosted a public seminar on building a circular space economy.

 The circular space economy approach aims to utilize space-based resources sustainably by minimizing waste and maximizing the reuse and recycling of materials in space operations.
 As humanity expands its presence beyond Earth, this model becomes vital for reducing the need for costly resupply missions and mitigating the environmental impact of space activities.

-The event will showcase cutting-edge advancements, including in-orbit recycling technologies, sustainable satellite manufacturing practices, and innovative policies for managing shared space resources.
-It provides a platform for collaboration on scalable solutions, sharing ideas, and forging partnerships that drive economic growth and environmental stewardship in the growing space sector.
+The event showcased cutting-edge advancements, including in-orbit recycling technologies, sustainable satellite manufacturing practices, and innovative policies for managing shared space resources.
+It provided a platform for collaboration on scalable solutions, sharing ideas, and forging partnerships that drive economic growth and environmental stewardship in the growing space sector.

-Participants will gain valuable insights into how the circular space economy can tackle critical challenges, unlocking new opportunities for economic resilience and long-term sustainability in the final frontier.
+Participants gained valuable insights into how the circular space economy can tackle critical challenges, unlocking new opportunities for economic resilience and long-term sustainability in the final frontier.